HaoMy-Tran/Wheres-the-wise-money-DataVizProject/README.md

 It is easy to notice the red rectangular is added to attract the audience’s attention to the VN-INDEX item.
 However, this is such a lazy way of highlighting and does not give an aesthetic pleasing.

 # Implement
-In this project, my work will narrow down the scope to the second part of the article which starts with the question “Where is the money flowing into?”.
-Accordingly, I will try to achieve two goals which are answering the topic question “Where is the money flowing into?” and improving the chart in the article.
+In this project, my work will narrow down its scope to the second part of the article which starts with the question “Where is the money flowing into?”.
+Accordingly, I will try to achieve two goals which are answering the topic question “Where is the money flowing into?”, and improving the chart in the article.

 ## Answering the topic question “Where is the money flowing into?”